Decoding the Dimensions: How Wide is a Wallpaper Roll?

 Double Rolls: A More Efficient Option

 As mentioned earlier, double rolls offer a significant advantage in terms of efficiency.
+Consider this: this is especially beneficial for larger walls or rooms with fewer breaks.
 Their wider width of approximately 27 inches reduces the number of vertical seams required, leading to a smoother and more streamlined look.
-This is especially beneficial for larger walls or rooms with fewer breaks.
 While they cost slightly more per roll, the reduction in labor and potentially lower wastage can make them a cost-effective solution in the long run.

 Frequently Asked Questions (FAQ)